Rule Change: Completed

 The MT PASA is a key part of the reliability framework in the NEM.
 It is one component of the information that AEMO must publish to inform the market of prevailing and forecast conditions, and when reserves may be running low, to elicit a market response.
 Providing information to the market helps market participants make operational and investment decisions with respect to reliability and also helps AEMO manage the power system.

-On 24 October 2019 the Australian Energy Market Commission (AEMC) made a more preferable draft rule to amend the medium-term projected assessment of system adequacy (MT PASA).
+On 20 February 2020 the Australian Energy Market Commission (AEMC), or Commission made a more preferable final rule to amend the MT PASA.

 - improves transparency of the MT PASA process

-- extends the MT PASA duration to three years.
+- extends the period generation availability is published from two to three years.

-These changes would better inform the market at a granular level on projected assessments of reliability out to three years, and will likely result in participants making more effective and efficient decisions in how they interact with the market.
+These changes will give the market more granular detail on projected assessments of power system reliability and generation availability.
+They will likely result in participants making more effective and efficient decisions on how they interact with the market.

-The key features of the more preferable draft rule are that it will provide the market with:
+The key features of the more preferable final rule are that it will provide the market with:

-- generation availability of individual scheduled generating units.
+- information on the generation availability of individual scheduled generating units

-- an extended MT PASA outlook from two to three years.
+- an extended outlook of generation availability from two to three years

-- published actual demand and forecast demand in the same format (‘as generated’).
+- actual demand and forecast demand published in the same format (operational ‘as generated’)

 - a requirement on participants to provide MT PASA inputs that represent their current intentions and best estimates.

-The key differences between the more preferable draft rule and the proposed rule are that the Commission has:
+The key differences between the final rule and the proposed rule are that the Commission has:

-- made AER's proposed change to require participants to provide MT PASA inputs that represent their current intentions and best estimates.
+- made the Australian Energy Regulator's proposed change requiring participants to provide MT PASA inputs that represent their current intentions and best estimates

 Background and consolidation of related rule changes